Zappairo/ProbablyFake-AlmostTrue/README.md

 - Requires internet connection for the first model download (approximately 500MB)

 ## Troubleshooting

+**StreamlitSecretNotFoundError:**
+- Make sure your secrets are properly configured in Streamlit Cloud
+- Check that the secret names match exactly: `GOOGLE_FACTCHECK_API_KEY` and `NEWSAPI_KEY`
+- For local development, ensure your `.env` file exists and contains the API keys

 **Module not found errors during deployment:**
 - Ensure all dependencies are listed in `requirements.txt`